cnabio/cnab-spec/101-bundle-json.md

     }
   },
   "parameters": {
-    "fields": {
     "backend_port": {
       "applyTo": ["install", "action1", "action2"],
       "definition": "http_port",
       "description": "The port that the backend will listen on", "destination": {
         "env": "MY_ENV_VAR",
         "path": "/my/destination/path"
+      },
+      "required": true
     }
   }
-    },
-    "required": ["backend_port"]
 }
-}
 ```

-- `parameters`: A collection of parameter definitions and a list of those parameters that are required.
-  - `fields`: name/value pairs describing a user-overridable parameter:
+- `parameters`: Name/value pairs describing a user-overridable parameter.
   - `<name>`: The name of the parameter.
 In the example above, this is `backend_port`.
 This
     is mapped to a value definition, which contains the following fields (REQUIRED):
     - `applyTo`: restricts this parameter to a given list of actions.
 If empty or missing, applies to all actions (OPTIONAL)
     - `definition`: The name of a definition schema that is used to validate user-input for this parameter.
 (REQUIRED)
     - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
     - `destination`: Indicates where (in the invocation image) the parameter is to be written (REQUIRED)
       - `env`: The name of an environment variable
       - `path`: The fully qualified path to a file that will be created.
 Specified path MUST NOT be a subpath of `/cnab/app/outputs`.
     - `immutable`: an immutable parameter may only be set at installation.
 The value of the parameter cannot be changed.
 MUST be a boolean.
 Default value is false.
 (OPTIONAL).
-  - `required`: A list of required parameters.
-MUST be an array of strings.(OPTIONAL)
+    - `required`: indicates whether this parameter MUST be supplied.
+By default it is `false`, which means the parameter is optional.
+When `true`, a runtime MUST fail if the parameter is not provided for any action to which the parameter applies.

-Parameter names (the keys in `fields`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).
+Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).

 > The term _parameters_ indicates the present specification of what can be provided to a bundle.
 The term _values_ is frequently used to indicate the user-supplied values which are tested against the parameter definitions.